 The second question is whether labor market success would be identical in the absence of cultural differences.
-A direct measure of labor demand is the number of open vacancies in each community per employed person (Figure 6a).
+A direct measure of labor demand is the number of vacancies in each community per employed person (Figure 7a).
 The Swiss firm census provides information on all vacancies that were created by firms between January and June 2000.
 Interestingly, the figure suggests that the vacancy to employment rate is slightly higher on the Latin speaking side of the language border.
 This suggests that labor market chances are slightly better on the Latin side of the language border than on the German speaking side of the language border.

 Notes: negative=German-speaking part; positive=French-/Italian-speaking part.
 Figure a shows the vacancies posted by firms between January and June 2000 in each community per number of employed individuals in the working age population (16-64 years) living in that community.
-Figure b shows average log unemployment duration for job seekers for non Swiss citizens whose native language is neither of the languages spoken in Switzerland.
-Figure c shows the share non-Swiss residents.
+Figure b shows shows the share non-Swiss residents.